wasp-lang/wasp/web/docs/auth/entities/entities.md

 </TabItem>
 </Tabs>

-All the `User` fields you defined will be present at the top level of the `AuthUser` object.
-The auth-related fields will be on the `identities` object.
-For each auth method you enable, there will be a separate data object in the `identities` object.

 In the examples above, you can see the `identities` object contains the `email` and `google` objects.
 The `email` object contains the email-related data and the `google` object contains the Google-related data.

-### Auth Methods Data

 :::info Make sure to check if the data exists